New Year’s resolutions work best when they offer two simple choices: reward or consequence. Here are tips for improving yourself anytime. Tweet This

 Use this exact wording: “I feel bad about what’s happened between us and want to take responsibility for everything.
 I’m sorry about the past and I’m going to be a better person for you in the future.”
 Tweet This

 Whether the other party accepts your apology, rebuffs you or otherwise tries to continue the conversation, do not pursue the topic.
 Allow them to respond, then gracefully end the meeting or phone call.
-Give the person time to think about what you said.
+Give the person time to think about what you said and mentally re-frame the relationship.

-Monitor feedback and if things don’t improve after you’ve apologized, consider replacing the relationship.
+Monitor feedback.
+If things don’t improve after you’ve apologized, consider replacing the relationship.
+If you can’t say “goodbye” to negative people in the new year, just say “hello” less frequently.

 5. Service clubs are life-long resolutions.